Yes, you read that correctly, waterfalls in Texas!

 Pine Canyon Waterfall, Big Bend National Park

-Another of the waterfalls that require a four-wheel-drive-vehicle to see is Pine Canyon Waterfall in Big Bend National Park.
+Another waterfall that requires a four-wheel-drive vehicle to see is Pine Canyon Waterfall in Big Bend National Park.

 Krause Springs, Spicewood